hush-shell/hush/book/src/intro/basic-constructs.md

 end
 ```

-As they are expressions, they will evaluate to whatever is the value resulting in the last statement of the respective block.
+As they are expressions, they will evaluate to whatever is the value resulting in the last statement of the executed block.
 If the `else` block is ommited and the condition evaluates to `false`, the expression will result in `nil`.

 ```hush
 let condition = false